Skip to main content

 Intermediate

-To truly comprehend the landscape of protection, one must understand the specific classifications established by the Health Insurance Portability and Accountability Act.
+To truly comprehend the landscape of health data protection, one must understand the specific classifications established by the Health Insurance Portability and Accountability Act.
 The regulation’s power is concentrated on two key groups ∞ “Covered Entities” and their “Business Associates.”
 The flow of protection follows the flow of information between these specific parties.
 A disruption in this chain often means HIPAA protections cease to apply.

 Defining the Key Actors